 An expert on the ancient Greek language, Joseph Civelli of Pensacola, Florida actually may have uncovered the answer!
 In his book “The Messiah Returns” he says that we COULD know by better understanding the original Greek language the Bible was written in.
 For example, I can say in English “I know you”.
 You then must interpret how I used that in context I said it to fully understand what I meant.
 Did I mean I physically knew you?
 Did it mean I know of you?
 Does it mean what I know of you?
 To what degree do I know you, in passing or intimately?
 In the original Greek there are 5 different words for the one English word “know”.
 The Bible has been translated from the original Greek into English and may have lost some of the original meaning and intent!

 Interestingly, the word “know” used in Matthew 24 and in Mark 13 were actually two different Greek words in the original Bible!
 Those two words, both meaning “know” were ‘ginosko’ and ‘oida’.
-While they convey similar meanings, they are different.
+While they convey similar meanings, they are still different.
 According to Strong’s Concordance #1097 and the Companion Bible, appendix 132 says ‘ginosko’ means “to understand, to be sure of, and to have unconditional and objective knowledge” When this word is used it means that information can be obtained and understood; you can have absolute and complete knowledge.
-In other words, the information or knowledge is either available or understandable or it is not.
+In other words, the information or knowledge is either available and understandable or it is not.
 If Jesus had used this verb there would be no question that no one could know “…of that time, not even the angels, or the Son.”
 It is an absolute!

-But, He did not use ‘ginosko’.
+But He did not use ‘ginosko’.
 Instead, He used the word ‘oida’ which basically means the same thing except when it is used in certain past tenses.
 When used in these certain past tenses, as Jesus did, its meaning is obtained from the Greek work ‘optomai’’ which means to be understood intuitively or knowledge that is obtained without effort.
 Usage of ‘oida’ in other than certain past tenses refers only to HOW knowledge is obtained, not the degree of understanding as with ‘ginosko’.
 When used positively, ‘oida’ means that the information is understood intuitively.
 When it is used negatively, it doesn’t mean you can’t know it.
 Rather it means it takes effort, investigation or study in order to uncover and understand it.
 In other words, it is not readily apparent but it is there to obtain and understand!

 Jesus made a clear distinction between the two “knows” in Matthew and Mark: